Skip to content

 The study of the universe is like archaeology in the sense that it concerns the reconstruction of what is past and like history because it consists in the interpretation of what has been registered.
 The traces of the past serve to interpret the present and propose radiographies of possible futures.

-In this Volume IV we review and comment the essential nodes of a cognitive network of explanations, discoveries, and inventions that have been recognized with Nobel Prizes, mostly in Physics and few in Chemistry (Chapters 13: Development of knowledge in high energy physics and 14: Evolution of cosmology) and Prizes in Economic Sciences in Memory of Alfred Nobel (Chapter 15: Universes composed by humans and societies).
+In this Volume IV we review and comment the essential nodes of a cognitive network of explanations, discoveries, and inventions that have been recognized with Nobel Prizes, mostly in Physics and few in Chemistry.
+Chapters 13 (Developments in high energy physics) and 14 (Evolution of cosmology) deal with high energy physics which comprehends nuclear physics, particle physics and cosmology.
+These regions of the universe differ in the size of its components and the intensity of the energies involved.
+The Chapters of this fourth Volume are the following:

 Since the atoms were not considered as indivisible, the study of its nuclei became interesting and possible due to more advanced theoretical interpretations of matter and energy, as well as to the fact that the realization of experiments had the support of complex technological infrastructures and extensive systems of collaboration.
-First, physicists and chemist studied radioactivity and discovered that atoms contained protons, neutrons and electrons.
+First, physicists and chemists studied radioactivity and discovered that atoms contained protons, neutrons and electrons.
 Then they start understanding and even provoking nuclear reactions resulting in new elements, isotopes, particles, strange entities called quarks, and great amounts of energy.

-Aside the human eyes, the first devices for observing bodies outside Earth were optic telescopes.
-Afterwards, different technologies changed the wavelength of the electromagnetic radiation used to detect the positions and structure of planets, stars, moons, comets, galaxies, pulsars, and even black holes.
-As data obtained from farthest events correspond to the oldest ones to be registered, modern astronomical observatories are telling us what happened in the first moments of the universe.
 Complicated and longtime astronomical observations and measurements lead to the detection and explanations of new phenomena such as the following: the neutrino oscillations (when and how they were produced and detected, the existence of three types of them and the possibilities that they have mass), the cosmic microwave background radiation (a remnant of the Big Bang when the universe was created producing a spectrum corresponding to black-body radiation), the accelerating expansion of the universe (discovered through observations that some galaxies were rushing away from us and each other, and the farther away they were, the faster they moved), and the existence of an exoplanet orbiting a solar-type star (the star moved affected by the gravity of its planet).

 The elements characterizing contextualization of learning (the proposition of a problematic situation, the elaboration of generating questions and the description of learning and evaluation activities) are applied to analyze the content of Peebles´ Nobel Lecture How Physical Cosmology Grew.